Albeoris/Memoria.Bloomtown/README.md

 ## Features:
 - You can [increase game speed](https://github.com/Albeoris/Memoria.Bloomtown/wiki/Features-Speed.cfg) (Default Key: F1).
+- You can turn on Sprint by default
 - Quick save (F5), quick load (F9) and save on exit

 ## Configuration: